Assessing the potential impact of environmental land management schemes on emergent infection disease risks: Introduction

 \section{Introduction}

-Economic incentives are used to encourage private landholders to undertake costly actions that benefit biodiversity \cite{Kangas2019}.
-These schemes, such as the Scottish Government's Forestry Grant Scheme \cite{scottishgovernment2019}, encourage landholders to change their land management to encourage the plantation of new woodland.
-This has a positive benefit for the creation of new habitat, increasing biodiversity, and improving carbon sequestration, as well as economic benefits for the land owner.
-However, one important consideration is that the resultant increase in both the density and variety of wildlife will change the patterns of their contact with livestock and humans, potentially increasing disease risks to both.
-In particular, plantation subsidy provided to agricultural land owners potentially brings woodland diversity closer to agricultural holdings.
-There is increasing concern that changes in land use to respond to climate and biodiversity crises could lead to emergent infectious disease problems.
+Economic incentives are often used to encourage private landholders to undertake costly actions that benefit biodiversity \citep{Kangas2019}.
+Examples include Agri-Environment-Climate policies under Pillar 2 of the Common Agricultural Policy, and the recently launched Environmental Land Management Scheme in England.
+The Scottish Government's Forestry Grant Scheme \citep{scottishgovernment2019} encourages landholders to change their land management to encourage the plantation of new woodland on land that is currently used for arable and/or livestock farming.
+This has a positive benefit for the creation of new woodland habitat, increasing some measures of biodiversity, and improving carbon sequestration (depending on location), as well as providing economic benefits for the land owner, such as the ability to sell carbon credits attached to new woodland planting.
+However, one potential social cost of this expanded woodland cover is that the resultant increase in both the density and variety of wildlife will change the patterns of their contact with livestock and humans, potentially increasing disease risks to both populations.
+In particular, woodland planting subsidies provided to agricultural landowners potentially bring woodland species closer to agricultural holdings.

 Emerging infectious disease risks present both an economic burden to livestock keepers and are a potential threat to human and animal health and welfare.
-As the threat of infectious diseases may in turn influence the choices that land managers will make in the future and the determination of the socially-optimal pattern of land use, understanding how land management changes changes those contact patterns may have implications for both disease and land management.
-It is a critical step in quantifying the changes in those disease risks, and tracking them over time.

-One source of disease concern in many countries around the world is the impact of wild deer, with recent examples that under appropriate conditions, deer species have proven capable hosts for the emergence of Chronic Wasting Disease \cite{Otero2021}, contributing to the maintenance of bovine Tuberculosis \cite{Salvador2019,Ward2009}, and spreading of SARS-CoV-2 \cite{Caserta2023}.
+One source of disease concern in many countries around the world is the impact of increasing populations of wild deer, with recent examples that under appropriate conditions, deer species have proven capable hosts for the emergence of Chronic Wasting Disease \citep{Otero2021}, contributing to the maintenance of bovine tuberculosis (bTB) \citep{Salvador2019,Ward2009}, and spreading of SARS-CoV-2 \citep{Caserta2023}.
 As deer numbers and density are likely to increase in northern countries with the increase in forests due to climate change policies and biodiversity target-setting, their potential role to contribute to disease threats may be considerable.